bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 post_day: 6
 title: On the first day of KotlinConf
 image: ''
-ingress: 'Yesterday KotlinConf 2019 kicked off in '
+ingress: >-
+  Yesterday the third edition of KotlinConf kicked off.
+This year the conference is held in Copenhagen, the capitol of Denmark. ...noe mer ingress..
 links:
   - title: Program for December 5th
     url: 'https://kotlinconf.com/talks/5-dec'